 ISBE Board Goal: All students are supported by highly prepared and effective teachers and school leaders.
 Information obtained from our Strategic Plan was used to determine training and support that is needed for special education teachers, paraprofessionals, related service providers, and general education teachers who work with students that have special needs.
-Specific training identified includes co-teaching, student growth, social emotional learning, student motivation, IEP paperwork, transition, and learning how to maximize our dollars for special education.
+Specific training identified includes co-teaching, student growth, social emotional learning, special education law, both 504 and IEP paperwork, transition, and learning how to maximize our dollars for special education.
 The district is providing professional development as well as purchasing resources to continue to meet the needs of the students in our district.
 The district continues to utilize the specialized services offered through contracted vendors.